International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 ## Terms of Use

-The ISRaD database is currently under development: <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD </a>.
+We are continually adding new data and improving our code.
+Both ISRaD data and code are hosted under version control on github: <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD </a>.

-Users citing ISRaD should use the citation at the top of this page as well as the most recent official data release at the time that they accessed the data.
-In their citation of the official release, users should also reference the version of the data they used (e.g., v1.2.3.2019-12-20).
+When citing ISRaD please use the citation at the top of this page and additionally, be sure to reference the version of the data used (e.g., ISRaD_data_v1.2.3.2019-12-20).

-If you are interested in contributing to the development of the ISRadD R Package or site, please contact info.israd@gmail.com or make a pull request to our github repo.
+If you are interested in contributing to the development of the ISRaD R package or website, please contact info.israd@gmail.com or make a pull request to our github repo.

 To contribute data, please visit the <a href="https://international-soil-radiocarbon-database.github.io/ISRaD/contribute/">Contribute</a> page.